rightjs/rightjs-core/doc/en/dom/form.md

 # Form

-RightJS inherits forms from the general Element unit, which means you can do everything the same that you can do with any other element in the system, plus there are several additional features that might make the work with forms much easier.
+RightJS inherits forms from the common {Element} unit, which means you can do everything the same that you can do with any other element in the system, plus there are several additional features that might make the work with forms much easier.

 ## Ajax handling

-To submit your form via an {Xhr} request you just need to call the `.send()` method.
+To submit your form via an {Xhr} request you simply need to call the {#send}
+method.

     $('some-form').send();

-This will handle everything automatically, grab the request method, url, options, etc. And, if your the form contains files to upload, it will be nicely handled by an iframed request in just the same way.
+This will handle everything automatically, grab the request method, url, options, etc. And, if your form contains files to upload, it will be nicely handled by an iframed request in just the same way.
 You don't need to worry about anything.

-You can also mark the form as a remote one and then, when it gets submitted the form it will go via a {Xhr} request automatically.
+You can also mark the form as a remote one and then, when it gets submitted the form will go via a {Xhr} request automatically.

     $('some-form').remotize();

-And you can specify any the standard {Xhr} options too.
+And you can specify any standard {Xhr} options too.

     $('some-form').send({
       onSuccess: function(r) {